On the Natural Gradient of the Evidence Lower Bound: Introduction

-In this article, we follow the above reasoning in order to discuss the evidence lower bound, referred to as the ELBO, from an information-geometric perspective.
-This bound plays a fundamental role in the theory of the Variational Autoencoder (VAE) \cite{kingma2013auto}, the Helmholtz machine \cite{dayan1995helmholtz, ikeda1998convergence}, and the Free Energy Principle \cite{friston2005theory}.
-While the prime objective of learning in this context is the minimisation of the Kullback-Leibler divergence from a target distribution on states of visible units, the derivation of the ELBO leads to a different objective and aims at maximising that bound.
-We relate the two optimisation problems to each other by studying them in view of information geometry.
-We highlight the simplicity and consistency of both problems when considered in the full ambient space, without restricting it to a model ${\mathcal M}$.
-It is remarkable that in this case, the ELBO leads to the same gradient field as the original objective function, the Kullback-Leibler divergence from a target distribution on states of the visible units.
-This equivalence is not necessarily preserved when restricting the optimisation to a model ${\mathcal M}$.
+To summarize, we face two sources of complexity when designing information-geometric learning algorithms, the restriction of natural structures from the ambient space ${\mathcal P}$ to the model ${\mathcal M}$, and the marginalization which maps ${\mathcal M}$ to the model ${\mathcal M}_V$.
+In this article, we aim to disentangle the individual complexities resulting from these two operations by studying the optimization processes first on $\cP$ and then extend the analysis to the constrained setting $\cM$.
+We follow this reasoning in order to discuss the evidence lower bound and the variational gap from an information-geometric perspective.
+We relate the maximization of the evidence to the maximization of its lower bound in view of information geometry and highlight the simplicity and consistency of both optimization problems when considered in the full ambient space, without restricting it to a model ${\mathcal M}$.
+We show that in this case the evidence lower bound leads to the same natural gradient field as the original objective function, the evidence, which we find remarkable.
+This equivalence is not necessarily preserved when restricting the optimization to a model ${\mathcal M}$.
 We provide a sufficient condition for this to hold, which requires the notion of a cylindrical model.